att/CSO-SBoM/README.md

 # 6. Examples

 ## 6.1 Pull CloudPassage
-* set shell env variable with Cloud Passage API keys e.g.
+* set shell env variables:
-  * export CLOUDPASSAGEDICT='{ "group1" : ("what", "key1", "000..0"), ..., "groupN" : ("what", "keyN", "000..0") }'
+  * export CLOUDPASSAGEDICT='{ "groupname1" : ("ignore", "keyname", "keyvalue"), ..., "lastgrp" : ("mycomment", "02468ace", "13579bdf02468ace13579bdf02468ace") }'
+  * export DATAPATH='path to directory to put pyt data'
-* pythonw sbom.py
+* python3 sbom.py
-* verify Data/svr.2019.04.01.pyt was created and is non-zero.
-But with today's date replacing 2019.04.01.
-Note UTC is used for determining "today" (so it might be tomorrow or yesterday depending on your timezone).
+* verify $DATAPATH/svr.2019.04.01.pyt was created and is non-zero.
+  * But with today's date replacing 2019.04.01.
+  * Note UTC is used for determining "today"
+    * (so it might be tomorrow or yesterday depending on your timezone).
 * for a more detailed view of the code traversed, see [pull_sbom.md](./Docs/pull_sbom.md)

 ## 6.2 One day pyt into GraphDB
+* set shell env variables:
+  * export DATAPATH='path to directory to get pyt data'
+  * export  GDBPATH='path to directory to put gdb file'
-* pythonw make_gdb.py 2019.04.01 ##replacing date of pyt file to create graphdb for
+* python3 make_gdb.py 2019.04.01 ##replacing date of pyt file to create graphdb for
 * verify GraphDB/2019.04.01.gdb (but with today's date replacing 2019.04.01) was created and is non-zero.

 ## 6.3 Make an image
+### 6.3.1 CVE/packages/servers
+* given a cve show affected packages on affected servers
+### 6.3.2 servers over time by groups
+* given a list of dates, show how many servers in each group in stacked bar graph
+* python3 queryn.numsvrs.py
-* of cve/package/server map
+* prerequisites:
+  - export GDBPATH='path to directory of GraphDb files'
+  - export ANLPATH='path to directory to put image and data'
+  - export DATELIST='["date1", "date2", ...]

 ## 6.4 Query one day
 ### 6.4.1 server info
-* pythonw query1_svr.py {date} {server}
+* python3 query1_svr.py {date} {server}
     * where {date} is date to one you want to query eg '2019.04.01'
     * where {server} is server by how cloudpassage id's eg '84a421cd887f11e887244dfe08192208'
 * this returns a printout of information: